-Curly hair is a diverse hair type that comes in various forms and textures.
+Curly hair is a perse hair type that comes in various forms and textures.
 The 2C hair type is one of the curly hair types that many people may not be aware of.
 If you have 2C curly hair, you might have noticed that your hair has some unique characteristics that differ from other curl patterns.
 This guide will help you understand what 2C hair is, how to care for it, its pros and cons, alternatives, and tips for styling it.

 What is 2C Hair?